A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Challenges and Directions

+$\bullet$~\textit{Learning from real scenarios.} Gait recognition using deep learning techniques has achieved promising results in indoor datasets captured in constrained scenarios.
+Although indoor laboratory datasets typically contain limited identities, these datasets help address many challenges of gait recognition, such as changes in clothes or viewpoints.
+Recently many outdoor datasets have been proposed to promote the study of gait recognition in unconstrained scenarios and extend the recognition research to realistic factors like poor illumination and low resolutions~\cite{dataset2021grew,shen2023lidargait}.
+In-the-wild datasets~\cite{dataset2021grew,zheng2022gait3d,li2023CCPG,shen2023lidargait} help develop a promising gait recognition system.
+However, collecting a large-scale gait dataset can be extremely difficult as gait is ambiguous to annotate over different viewpoints.
+The ambiguity of gait really prevents us from establishing a large-scale gait dataset with diverse viewpoints, clothing, and status for each pedestrian, and it is worth investigating potential solutions to extend gait recognition in real scenarios.

-Since it is challenging to collect gait data in real scenarios and all conditions, one possible solution is to generate synthetic gait data from virtual 3D human bodies.
-Synthetic data is prevalent in self-driving algorithm development~\cite{syntheticselfdriving}.
+$\bullet$~\textit{Learning from synthetic data.} Since it is challenging to collect gait data in real scenarios, one possible solution is to use synthetic methods to generate gait data.
+Synthetic data is prevalent in many studies, including face spoofing, self-driving~\cite{syntheticselfdriving}, and 3D object classification.
 In gait recognition, VersatileGait~\cite{dataset2021versatilegait} is the only public, synthetic dataset.
-Analyzing variations such as views, clothing, carrying conditions, and shoes is very convenient and low cost.
-However, how defining an identity may be a problem.
+It is convenient and budget-friendly to obtain both fruitful attributes and large-scale identities.
+However, defining an identity may be a problem.
 There are many parameters to define a 3D body and its motion.
-If we consider two virtual humans are two different identities, what will be the threshold of their similarity?
+If we consider two virtual persons to be two different identities, what will be the threshold of their similarity?